-The Audit and Finance Committee reviewed with Ernst & Young LLP and pre-approved their proposed audit plans, audit scope, identification of audit risks and fees, either by vote of the Committee or by approval of the Committee's authorized delegate acting between meetings.
-The Audit and Finance Committee also reviewed and pre-approved all non-audit services performed by Ernst & Young LLP and discussed with the independent public accountants their independence.
+The Audit and Finance Committee reviewed and pre-approved Ernst & Young LLP's proposed audit plans, audit scope, identification of audit risks and fees, either by vote of the Committee or by approval of the Committee's authorized delegate acting between meetings.
+The Audit and Finance Committee also reviewed and pre-approved all non-audit services performed by Ernst & Young LLP.

-In reliance on the reviews and discussions referred to above, the Audit and Finance Committee recommended to the Board of Directors (and the Board of Directors has approved) that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2010.
+In reliance on the reviews and discussions referred to above, the Audit and Finance Committee recommended to the Board of Directors (and the Board of Directors has approved) that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2011.